bytedeco/javacv/README.txt

 ==Changes==

+ * Removed old NetBeans project files that cause a conflict when trying to open as a Maven project (issue #210)
+ * Adjusted the samples a bit because of small changes in the API with the move to the JavaCPP Presets
  * Fixed `ObjectFinder` not working with recent versions of OpenCV, especially on Android (issue #214)
  * Added new `FrameRecorder.gopSize` property to let users set a desired GOP size instead of the default one of 12
  * `FFmpegFrameGrabber` now takes into account calls to `setPixelFormat()` (issue #429), but does not enforce it